Richmond Main Street Station

 Richmond Main Street Station, officially the Main Street Station and Trainshed, is a historic railroad station and office building in Richmond, Virginia.
 It was built in 1901, and is served by Amtrak.
 It is also an intermodal station with Richmond's city transit bus services, which are performed by Greater Richmond Transit Company (GRTC).
-It is colloquially known by people from the city as The Clock Tower.
-It is a U.S. National Historic Landmark.
+The station is colloquially known by residents as The Clock Tower.
+It was listed to the National Register of Historic Places in 1970, and in 1976 was made a U.S. National Historic Landmark.
 Main Street Station serves as a secondary train station for Richmond providing limited Amtrak service directly to downtown Richmond.
 Several Amtrak trains serving the Richmond metropolitan area only stop at the area's primary rail station, Staples Mill Road which is located five miles to the north in Henrico County.

+The station is served by three daily Northeast Regional trains, two of which originate or terminate at Newport News.
+The other train originates/terminates at Richmond Main Street Station.
+Northbound trains provide direct service to Union Station in Washington, Pennsylvania Station in New York, and South Station in Boston, among other stops.
 Since 2018, the station has also been a stop along the GRTC Pulse bus rapid transit line.

+Interstate 95 passes directly next to the station.

 History

 Richmond's Main Street Station in the downtown area was built in 1901 by the Seaboard Air Line Railroad (SAL) and the Chesapeake and Ohio Railway (C&O).
 Seaboard had introduced service to Richmond, and C&O had consolidated the former Virginia Central Railroad and the Richmond and Allegheny Railroad, which had previously maintained separate stations.

 The ornate Main Street Station was designed by the Philadelphia firm of Wilson, Harris, and Richards in the Second Renaissance Revival style.
-In the 1950s, Seaboard shifted its Richmond passenger service to Broad Street Station (now the Science Museum of Virginia), but C&O maintained offices in the upper floors, and its passenger service continued at Main Street Station until Amtrak took over in 1971.
+Since its 1901 construction, the building's roof has featured Conosera tile produced by Ludowici.
+In 1959, Seaboard shifted its Richmond passenger service to Broad Street Station (now the Science Museum of Virginia), ending service to the north platform and across the James River.
+The C&O maintained offices in the upper floors, and its passenger service continued at Main Street Station until Amtrak took over in 1971.

 Major long distance passenger train services in the mid and late 1960s included: